Multiplayer MCP server: brings full stack session recordings into your IDE of choice

 How it works

-1. Capture: Capture the entire stack (frontend screens, backend traces, logs, metrics, full request/response content and headers) all correlated, enriched, and AI-ready in a single session recording.
+- Capture a full stack session recording: Capture the entire stack (frontend screens, backend traces, logs, metrics, full request/response content and headers) all correlated, enriched, and AI-ready in a single timeline.

 Choose your preferred tool and follow the setup guide: